Coding4All-WebDev/WebDev/1.CourseOverview/README.md

-# Welcome to the JS Course @Coding4All
+# A brief intro of Javascript

 ---